 Next, keep it comfortable by applying moisturizer.

-The best lotions for bald heads prevent ingrown hairs.
+The best best lotions for bald heads prevent ingrown hairs.

 Some polish the surface while others leave your skin looking clean and natural.